A world-class industrial ecosystem home to a range of globally advanced and competitive industries.

 The Taskforce will oversee the development of an economic framework to pave the way for the continued success of this hub focusing on industry development and attraction, workforce and skills development, and industrial land and infrastructure.

-Industry representatives on the taskforce include Civmec, Cockburn Cement, and Wesfarmers Chemicals, Energy and Fertilisers.
+Industry participants on the taskforce include Civmec, Cockburn Cement, and Wesfarmers Chemicals, Energy and Fertilisers.

 The Taskforce will be supported by an Industry Reference Group, which will include Alcoa, Austal, Avertas Energy, BGC, BHP Nickel West, Coogee Chemicals, Henderson Alliance, Kwinana Industries Council, Matrix Composites and Engineering and Woodside.